NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/guide_activity_concept.md

  | adam_param_code | Option to store the ADAM parameter code  |

+## Browsing OpenStudyBuilder Concepts

+The concepts are documented in the OpenStudyBuilder public repository and can be browed to gain a better understanding of these.
+You do find these under ["neo4j-mdr-db\model"](https://gitlab.com/Novo-Nordisk/nn-public/openstudybuilder/OpenStudyBuilder-Solution/-/tree/main/neo4j-mdr-db/model){target=_blank}.
+There might be enhancements and updates to these models when the solution is updated.

+To manage the complexity of the domain, we distinguish between four abstraction layers from a data model perspective:

+- **Conceptual model** - how "manager"-level stakeholders view the data.
+(High-level)
+- **Domain model** - how end-users perceive the data, for "user"-level conversations.
+- **Logical model** - how the front-end developers and other data consumers perceive the data.
+- **Physical model** - how our API developers work with the data (as stored on disk in the database).

+The models are created using a yEd editor from yWorks, it is suggested to use this software to view the models (software available [here](https://www.yworks.com/products/yed){target=_blank} or live view [here](https://www.yworks.com/yed-live/){target=_blank}).

+The Logical Modal for Activity Concept Class is for example available via ["neo4j-mdr-db\model\logical_data_model\logical-model-activity-class-concept.graphml"](https://gitlab.com/Novo-Nordisk/nn-public/openstudybuilder/OpenStudyBuilder-Solution/-/blob/main/neo4j-mdr-db/model/logical_data_model/logical-model-activity-class-concept.graphml){target=_blank}.

 ## References

 - [1] CDISC 360: Using Biomedical Concept Metadata to Generate Case Report Forms and Dataset Definitions, PHUSE US Connect 2020, Paper TT06 by Sam Hume (CDISC), [https://www.lexjansen.com/phuse-us/2020/tt/TT06.pdf](https://www.lexjansen.com/phuse-us/2020/tt/TT06.pdf){target=_blank}, accessed on 06.02.2023